 - incorporated organisation located outside of Tasmania

-- companies under the Corporations Act with a principal office located outside of Tasmania
+- companies under the Corporations Act 2001 (Cth) with a principal office located outside of Tasmania

 - incorporated associations based in Tasmania

-- corporations with a principal office in Tasmania, and
+- corporations with a principal office in Tasmania

 - an approved organisation or a member of a class of approved organisations (approval is given by the Governor).

-For more information on fundraising approvals and the ongoing obligations of fundraisers in Tasmania, please visit the CAFT website.
+For more information on fundraising approvals and the ongoing obligations of fundraisers in Tasmania, please visit the CBOS website.

 Tasmanian Liquor and Gaming Commission

 The Tasmanian Liquor and Gaming Commission, established under the Gaming Control Act 1993 (Tas), is responsible for regulating any fundraising activities conducted through authorised games such as raffles.
 A permit may be required for certain gaming activities.